errazudin/centralized-logging/README.md

 At some point in future you will need to update Elasticsearch and Logstash version in vars/default.yml

-If you like this project feel free to contribute with a pull requests!
+If you like this project feel free to report a bug or contribute with a pull requests!

 ### Links